itu-tid/lecture-notes/Lectures/APIs, REST,  Cloud Functions. ACL with Parse.md

 ### Authorization with Parse

-**What happens if I access your repository and find your AppID and JSKey?** That's right: i can delete data from your DB, or add fake data.
-What can we do about that?
+#### **What happens if I access your repository and find your AppID and JSKey?**

-First order of business
-- use .env to keep variables locally and not publish them on GH

-Second order of business
-- introduce access control so even if somebody discovers the keys, no harm can be done

-**Why can you not keep the Parse API keys not secret?**
-The JavaScript code of your web application can be inspected by another web programmer

-**So what happens if somebody gets access to your API key?**
-They can write JS code that uses your database in a way that you don't like
+- I can add fake data
 - read info that is not meant for them
 - store their movie collection in your tables
 - delete useful information
-- etc.

-**How could this be?**
+#### **How could this be?**
 When we created the DB we were asked about access control and we agreed to make everything public because we're working on an MVP.
 Now it's time to harden the security of our database
+#### How to avoid the above situations?
+First order of business
+- use .env to keep variables locally and not publish them on GH

+Second order of business
+- introduce access control so even if somebody discovers the keys, no harm can be done

+#### **Why can you not keep the Parse API keys perfectly secret?**
+- Remember the architectural diagram from the beginning of the course? bundle.js is sent to the browser...
+- The JavaScript code of your web application can be inspected by another web programmer.

-**But what can we do if the API keys can't be made secret?**
+#### **What can we do if the API keys can't be made secret?**
 - Limit access to tables
 - Restrict class creation
 - Limit access to individual objects